Midwestern United States: Railroads and the automobile

 During the mid-19th century, the region got its first railroads, and the railroad junction in Chicago became the world's largest.
 During the century, Chicago became the nation's railroad center.
 By 1910, over 20 railroads operated passenger service out of six different downtown terminals.
 Even today, a century after Henry Ford, six Class I railroads (Union Pacific, BNSF, Norfolk Southern, CSX, Canadian National, and Canadian Pacific) meet in Chicago.

 In the period from 1890 to 1930, many Midwestern cities were connected by electric interurban railroads, similar to streetcars.
 The Midwest had more interurbans than any other region.
 In 1916, Ohio led all states with 2,798 mi, Indiana followed with 1,825 mi.
 These two states alone had almost a third of the country's interurban trackage.
 The nation's largest interurban junction was in Indianapolis.
-During the 1900s (decade), the city's 38 percent growth in population was attributed largely to the interurban.
+During the decade of the early 1900s, that city's 38 percent growth in population was attributed largely to the interurban.